man and woman jogging outside

 What is the best way to safely start an exercise program?

-• Set a new goal each week and work to gradually increase to about 150 minutes of aerobic exercise weekly.
+• Set a new goal each week.
+Gradually increase to about 150 minutes of aerobic activity weekly.

-• Start walking 10 minutes per day, three days per week, gradually increasing the amount of time and days walked each week.
+• Start walking 10 minutes per day, three days per week.
+Slowly increase the amount of time and days you walk each week.

 • Stretch before any activity.